lunik1981/device_xiaomi_vince_mdroid/README.md

-This repository contains device configuration for Xiaomi Redmi 5 Plus (vince)
+This repository contains device configuration for Xiaomi Redmi 5 Plus (vince) for MiracleDROID

 Basic   | Spec Sheet
 -------:|:----------